-'''

-"OA6001"

-Main:
+Main: "OA6001"

-"OA60011"

-(i.e. Main + "1")
+Operation 1: "OA60011" (i.e. Main + "1")

-Operation 1:

-(i.e. Main + "2")
+Section 1: "OA60012" (i.e. Main + " 2")

-Section 1:

-"OA60012"

-(i.e. Main + "3")
+Section 2: "OA60013" (i.e. Main + "3")

-Section 2:

-"OA60013"

-(i.e. Main + "4")
+Operation 2: "OA60014" (i.e. Main + ''4")

-"OA60014''

-Operation 2:

-"OA60015"

-(i.e. Main + "5")
+Section 1: "OA60015" (i.e. Main + " 5")

-Section 1:

-"OA60016"

-(i.e. Main + "6")
+Section 2: "OA60016" (i.e. Main + " 6")

-Section 2:

-... etc.
+etc.

-'''
+Internal Subroutine:

-Internal Subroutine: indicates whether the subprograms containing all the commands driving the tools are contained in the same file as the control code, or in a separate file; normally, Internal Subroutine should be used as it makes part program management much easier.
+indicates whether the subprograms containing all the commands driving the tools are contained in the same file as the control code, or in a separate file; normally, Internal Subroutine should be used as it makes part program management much easier.

 If the machine is defined for External Subroutines, then by default, the Internal Subroutines is unchecked.
 However, if the user checks the Internal Subroutines and clicks on Output without clicking on Apply, then the part program will be prepared with an Internal Subroutine.

+No Comments:

-No Comments: overrides the No Comments switch of all individual Operations of the selected Process.
+overrides the No Comments switch of all individual Operations of the selected Process.
 Thus, Operations can be defined and tested with comments, but when generating the complete Process, all comments can be removed such as to produce clean code.

+Apex Loc.:

-Apex Loc.: overrides the Apex Location of all individual Operations of the selected Process.
-Thus, Operations can be defined and tested with a given Apex Location and when generating the complete Process, the Apex Loc. value overrides the Apex selected Process.
+overrides the Apex Location of all individual Operations of the selected Process.
+Thus, Operations can be defined and tested with a given Apex Location and when generating the complete Process, the Apex Loc. value overrides the Apex Location values already in all individual Operations of the selected Process.

-The following buttons allow control over Operations :
+The following buttons allow control over Operations: